ATLANTA (AP) — These New York Mets know a thing or two about comebacks.

 “Everybody had us out, even before the year started, and here we are, man,” rookie manager Carlos Mendoza said.

 New York lost the nightcap 3-0, but it hardly mattered.
-Pete Alonso and the Mets had already locked up the 11th postseason berth in team history.
+Pete Alonso and the Mets had already locked up the 11th postseason appearance in team history, advancing to a best-of-three NL Wild Card Series starting Tuesday at Milwaukee.

-“We’re a franchise that hasn’t had enough of these moments,” first-year president of baseball operations David Stearns said during the champagne party in the clubhouse following the second game.
+“We’re a franchise that hasn’t had enough of these moments,” first-year president of baseball operations David Stearns said during the champagne party in the clubhouse following the twin bill.
 “We’ve got more work to do.
 I don’t think anyone in here is satisfied with just one celebration.”

-“In slow motion it felt like,” Lindor said when asked about the homer.
+“In slow motion it felt like,” Lindor said.
 “Emotion.
 Emotion.
 It felt like I got the pitch that I wanted.
 And you never know if the ball is going to go out or not but I feel like I got it 100%.
 We’re one step closer.
 Now we’ve got to finish it.
 Finish, finish, finish.”

 Asked what he was thinking when he rounded the bases, Lindor said: “My back hurts.
 I’m tired.
 I know how good Atlanta is.”